mouldimus/notes/HTML_Concepts.md

 ## HTTP
 [Jump Back](#http-messages)

-As we’ve covered before, the Internet is a collection of networked computers around the world, and protocols for the exchange of various types of data between those networked computers.
+As we've covered before, the Internet is a collection of networked computers around the world, and protocols for the exchange of various types of data between those networked computers.
 One of the primary uses of the Internet is to permit the existence and use of the World Wide Web (the web), a collection of linked electronic documents.

 The protocol used to exchange these linked electronic documents between the computers of the Internet is the Hypertext Transfer Protocol (HTTP).